Alibaba to secure loan, eyes HK unit buyout

 The underwritten $3 billion loan is split into a $2 billion 12-month bridge and a $1 billion three-year term loan.

-The tenor and pricing of the deal are yet to be finalised.
+The tenor and pricing of the deal are yet to be finalized.
 The borrower had originally sought a three-year financing with a margin of around 450 basis points over Libor.

 (Reporting by Prakash Chakravarti; Editing by Gavin Stafford and Ian Geoghegan)